-- 1 This is a further submission on the Landscape Schedules Variation to the Queenstown Lakes Proposed District Plan (Variation). - The Further Submitter is a person who has an interest in the Variation that is greater than the interest the general public has, as it has an interest in land affected by the content of a submission (clause 8(1) of Part 1 of Schedule 1 of the RMA 1991). - 3 The Further Submitter has an interest in land within the Cardrona Valley PA ONL. - The Further Submitter supports or opposes submissions on the Variation as set out in the table below:
+- 1 This is a further submission on the Landscape Schedules Variation to the Queenstown Lakes Proposed District Plan (Variation). - The Further Submitter is a person who has an interest in the Variation that is greater than the interest the general public has, as it has an interest in land affected by the content of a submission (clause 8(1) of Part 1 of Schedule 1 of the RMA 1991). - 3 The Further Submitter has an interest in land as identified in its original submission. - 4 The Further Submitter supports or opposes submissions on the Variation as set out in the table below:

-The submission supported or opposed is: The particular parts of the submissions supported or opposed are: The reasons for support or opposition are: Cardrona Village Limited Submitter #89 Entire submission Oppose The Further Submitter opposes the submission in its entirety.
-Anderson Branch Limited Submitter # 113 Entire submission Support The Further Submitter supports the submission to the extent that it is consistent with the relief sought in its own submission.
+The submission supported or opposed is: The particular parts of the submissions supported or opposed are: Support or Oppose The reasons for support or opposition are: Ken MacKenzie Submitter # 29 Entire submission Oppose The Further Submitter opposes the submission, in particular the relief sought That a higher landscape value be given to Gibbston, from Gibbston Valley Winery to the Nevis, Gibbston Back Road Gibbston Highway Limited # Submitter 129 Entire submission Support The Further Submitter supports the submission in its entirety, insofar as the relief sought is consistent with the Further Submitter's original submission.
+Cardrona Cattle Company Ltd Entire submission Support The Further Submitter supports the submission in its entirety, insofar as the relief sought is consistent with the Further Submitter's original submission.